Royal Commission on Radio Broadcasting: The Commissioners

 Without regulation, the commissioners feared that American radio stations would take over Canada.
 At this time, the United States was facing issues at their southern border with several “Border Blaster” signals taking listenership away from domestic stations.
 The Commission sought to protect Canada from such activity.

 There were some disagreements amongst Commissioners regarding who should control this new proposed public broadcaster.
-This debate continued until 1932, when the J.C.P.C. ultimately decided that this was a federal matter.
+This debate continued until 1932, when the Judicial Committee of the Privy Council ultimately decided that this was a federal matter.

 Based on the report, a national company, the Canadian Radio Broadcasting Commission, was set up that would have power to operate and own all radio stations in Canada.
 Further control was given to the provinces to broadcast the content they want but within the provincial boundaries.

 Demise and legacy

 After the Liberal government (who initially put together this Commission) had fallen in the Election of 1930, the Aird Report fell into the hands of the new Prime Minister R.B.
 Bennett.
 This eventually led to the passing of the Radio Broadcasting Act (1932).
 This created the Canadian Radio Broadcasting Commission, predecessor to the Canadian Broadcasting Corporation (CBC) as well as the Canadian Radio-Telecommunications Commission (CRTC).

 This early CRBC was meant to serve as a free public broadcaster, under federal control for purposes of education and entertainment.
 The CRBC also served as the regulatory governing body for all private radio stations.
 Bennett’s Radio Broadcasting Act had proposed an eventual takeover of all private radio stations by the federal government, something which to this day has never materialized.

 At this time, one-third of Canadians owned a home radio receiver.
 There was a mandatory annual licensing fee for radio owners.
-Although it wasn’t free, it was considered an affordable means of entertainment for country suffering through the Great Depression.
+Although it wasn’t free, it was considered an affordable means of entertainment for a country suffering through the Great Depression.

-The set top taxes were not enough for the CRBC to survive off of alone, so there were allotted advertising slots for Canadian businesses.
+As licensing fees alone were not enough for the CRBC to survive, advertising slots were provided for Canadian businesses.
 This was dually useful as the crippled Canadian economy would benefit from the business generated.

 After some very controversial and partisan programming, the CRBC became a target from the liberal government who had just come back to power with Mackenzie King's most recent re-election in 1935.
 With 2 formal investigations in the mid-1930s from special Parliamentary Committees, the Canadian Radio Broadcasting Commission was disbanded.
-The broadcasting element of the CRBC was succeeded by what we know today as the Canadian Broadcasting Corporation in 1936.
+The broadcasting element of the CRBC was succeeded in 1936 by what we know today as the Canadian Broadcasting Corporation.
 The regulatory element of the CRBC and later the CBC eventually evolved into the Board of Broadcast Governors (BBG), and then into the Canadian Radio-television and Telecommunications Commission (CRTC).